joelibaceta/answerific/README.md

 ## Roadmap

 * [ ] Add options at initialization
-* [X] Sentence split on dot: handle abbreviations
-* [X] Return special message when no result found?
-Or just nil?
 * [ ] Better support for wh-words (atm, the bot just gets rid of them)
 * [ ] Better support for yes-no questions: answer with definite yes-no instead of statement